What Netflix’s ‘Painkiller’ Got Right About the Opioid Epidemic

 Purdue Pharma sales reps Shannon Schaeffer (West Duchovny) and Britt (Dina Shihabi) were also fictional.
 However, they definitely represented what would have been an accurate depiction of the army of sales reps that Richard Sackler had unleashed on the doctors of America, aka legalized drug dealers ready to sling “heroin in a pill” in exchange for a life of luxury.

-Shannon Schaeffer West Duchovny painkiller netflix
+Shannon Schaeffer West Duchovny Painkiller Netflix

 Pictured: West Duchovny as Shannon Schaeffer – Netflix